AbelMSG89/json-synchronized/docs/installation.md

 1. Open VS Code
 2. Go to Extensions view (`Ctrl+Shift+X` or `Cmd+Shift+X`)
-3. Search for "JSON Synchronizer"
+3. Search for "JSON Synchronized"
 4. Click **Install** on the extension by AbelMSG89

 ### Manual Installation

-1. Download the `.vsix` file from the [releases page](https://github.com/AbelMSG89/json-synchronizer/releases)
+1. Download the `.vsix` file from the [releases page](https://github.com/AbelMSG89/json-synchronized/releases)
 2. Open VS Code
 3. Go to Extensions view (`Ctrl+Shift+X`)
 4. Click the `...` menu → **Install from VSIX...**